 The suffix "It" attached to most of these programs is derived from the FaceIt interface invented by Dan Kampemier of FaceWare in Urbana, IL a worldwide programming project I joined in 1985 to 1993.
 A lot has changed since then!
 Now with T.C.
-Reimer begins re-application using X-Code, IOS, HTML5, Mathematica, and others.
+Reimer begins re-application using X-Code, IOS, HTML, Mathematica, and others.
 One needs a graphical user/programmer interface (GUI or GPI) that can be easily updated with new menus, dials, text editors, spreadsheets, OpenGL, 3D stereo windows, etc.

 Academic application needs GPI to keep model, control, and view separate to avoid wasting time reinventing the wheel or debugging buttons in class.
 Teaching useful root-level object oriented programming along with physics is possible.
-Mixing serious academics with coding is coming of age.
+Mixing serious academics with deep coding is still regarded as heresy, but sooner or later it needs to be part of serious science education.

 GPI's facilitate a tree of programming projects for a given course.
 Such project trees make up a CodeIt system.
-Eventually, students can use one or more branches of CodeIt trees to build their own applications as homework or lab projects, leading to applications of sufficient complexity to aid in their thesis or dissertation research projects.
-Also, select CodeIt applications may be added to the LearnIt.
-Ideally, each LearnIt program has an accompanying expository text and/or on-line help hypertext.
+Students learn how to saw-off one or more branches of CodeIt trees to build their own applications as homework or lab projects.
+Eventually, they can build applications of sufficient complexity to aid in their thesis or dissertation research projects.
+Also, select CodeIt applications may be added to the LearnIt collection, a way for a student to first "publish" his or her best work.
+Each LearnIt program is supposed to have an accompanying expository text and/or on-line help hypertext.